How does Christ the King identify if children need extra help?

 - There is a change in the pupil’s behaviour;

 - Through regular meetings each half term with the class teacher and SLT (senior leadership team);

-- The class teachers, SENCo, English subject leader and Maths subject leader to review the progress of every child from Insight Data and decide if sufficient progress has been made each half term;
+- The class teachers, SENCo and Deputy Head to review the progress of every child from Insight Data and decide if sufficient progress has been made each half term;

 - If required, additional support is allocated to that child either in class or in booster sessions and is then reviewed at the next meeting to ensure progress has been made;

-- Education Health Care Plan and Individual Pupil Funding advice from external agencies are followed.
+- Education Health Care Plan and Pupil Funding Advice from external agencies are followed.